Mine1252/pythonDatabaseInterfaceDemo/README.md

 # Introduction

-This document explains how to interface python with a PostgreSQL database.
+This Repo explains how to interface python with a PostgreSQL database.

 ## Basics